 Registry-Registrar Agreement

-This Registry-Registrar Agreement (the "Agreement"), dated as of DAY MONTH YEAR, is made and entered into by and between Aruba PEC SpA with its offices located at Via Ramelli 8, 52100 Arezzo (AR), Italy (“RO” or “Registry Operator”) and REGISTERED BUSINESS NAME, with its principal place of business located at LEGALLY REGISTERED BUSINESS ADDRESS ("Registrar").
+This Registry-Registrar Agreement (the "Agreement"), dated as of DAY MONTH YEAR, (hereinafter the “Effective Date”) is made and entered into by and between Aruba PEC SpA with its offices located at Via San Clemente 53, 24036 Ponte San Pietro (BG), Italy (“RO” or “Registry Operator”) and REGISTERED BUSINESS NAME, IANA ID, with its principal place of business located at LEGALLY REGISTERED BUSINESS ADDRESS ("Registrar").

 RO and Registrar may be referred to individually as a "Party" and collectively as the "Parties."